JimLynchCodes/rust-cli-examples/README.md

 ## Thanks!

-I'd love to get your feedback so feel free to open an issue about whatever and/or message me on the socials @JimLynchCodes.
+Feel free to reach out to @JimLynchCodes on other platforms.
 Also, if you like this repo it would mean so much to me if you could please give it a star. ⭐️ Thanks for stopping by!